-- 6.1 Behave respectfully in intercultural situations, identifying and comparing similarities and differences between languages and cultures, and rejecting discrimination, prejudices and stereotypes. - 6.2 Recognise and appreciate linguistic, cultural and artistic diversity, as a source of personal enrichment and to encourage peaceful coexistence and respect for others. - 6.3 Select and apply basic strategies to understand and appreciate the most relevant aspects of linguistic, cultural and artistic diversity.
+6.1 Show appreciation and behave respectfully in intercultural situations, creating connections between different languages and cultures, and rejecting discrimination, prejudices and stereotypes.
+6.2 Accept and respect linguistic, cultural and artistic diversity, in the countries where the foreign language is spoken, as a source of personal enrichment to encourage and support sustainability and democracy.

+6.3 Select and apply, basic strategies to understand and appreciate linguistic, cultural and artistic diversity.